 The lichen Nephroma occultum was not found in the planning area.
-There is marginally suitable habitat present and there is a known site about 3 miles west of the project area in the Hilynx planning area.
+There is marginally suitable habitat present.
+There is a known site about 3 miles west of the project area in the Hilynx planning area.
 This site appears to be an anomalous outlier.
 This lichen is most often found west of the Cascade crest at lower elevations in much wetter habitat.
 It is usually found high in old growth trees.
-The site above is on the side of a small grand fir bole about 8 feet up.
+The site in the Hilynx planning area is located on the side of a small grand fir bole about 8 feet up.